 The Solution: Create your own food delivery portal.
 Though it could be costly, it will be a one-time investment in your restaurant.
 You won’t have to pay any commissions on orders, thereby increasing your profit margin in the long run.

-Eatance provides a Restaurant ordering website for your restaurant.
+Eatance , A restaurant website builder provides stunning sales optimized websites .
 Don’t forget to give it a try!

 Running a restaurant successfully requires implementing various strategies to get more orders and foster loyalty.
 At the same time, you cannot make these ten mistakes.
 If not, you will likely lose customers to your competitors and see a decline in sales.